Chicken run made of metal with woodchip floor.

 Dogs

-Dogs can be dangerous to chickens as they like to chase anything that moves.
-They can easily injure or kill chickens.
-While dogs are less agile than foxes, they have more strength and can break through something like chicken wire if they are determined.
-Ensure that your fencing is robust and buried at least 6 inches underground to prevent digging.
-Supervise your chickens when they are free-ranging, especially if there are dogs nearby.
+Dogs can be dangerous to chickens because they often love to chase anything that moves.
+They can easily injure or even kill chickens.
+While dogs aren’t as agile as foxes, they have more strength and can break through less secure materials.

 Snakes